EUR/USD Revealed Short-Term Channel | Action Forex

-On Thursday, the EUR/USD currency pair revealed a short-term ascending channel.
-During today’s morning, the pair reversed north from the upper channel line.
+On Friday, the EUR/USD currency pair breached the short-term channel south.
+During today’s morning, the pair was testing the support level—the monthly R1 at 1.1246.

-From a theoretical perspective, it is likely that some upside potential could prevail in the market.
-In this case the exchange rate could re-test the resistance level—the monthly R2 at 1.1385.
+If the given support holds, it is likely that some upside potential could occur in the short term.
+Meanwhile, note that the exchange rate could face the resistance area formed by the 55-, 100– and 200-hour SMAs, as well the weekly PP in 1.1297/1.1320.

-Meanwhile, note that the rate could remain under pressure of the 55– and 100-hour SMAs in the 1.1340 area.
-Thus, it is likely that the pair could trade along the lower channel line in the short term.
+If the predetermined resistance holds, it is likely that a reversal south could occur, and the currency pair could target the Fibonacci 38.20% retracement at the 1.1200 mark.

 - advertisement -